-Written by Ryan on Friday the 15th of September 2017.
+Written by Active Minds on Friday the 15th of September 2017.

 Finding out your loved one has been diagnosed with dementia is a difficult experience; coming to terms with the changes in your loved one, both regarding their loss of independence and the change in their personality, as well as dealing with the impact the diagnosis can have on you and your family.
 However, it is important to remember that despite the condition and the sometimes challenging periods, looking after a loved one with dementia is incredibly rewarding and can bring huge amounts of joy to your life.

 Here are some things that are important to remember if you love someone with dementia:

 Whilst a dementia diagnosis can be devastating it is not a death sentence, and you may still have plenty of time with your loved one – try and savour this time.

 Caring for a loved one with dementia can be exhausting, so it is important that you take some time for yourself, emotionally and physically.
 You might also want to think about joining a carers support group so you have people who understand your situation and who you can reach out to for advice and guidance.

 Your Loved One is More Than Their Dementia Diagnosis

 Whilst coming to terms with a diagnosis can be all consuming, try to look past your loved one’s dementia and remember the person underneath the diagnosis still exists.

 Speech is Not The Only Way To Communicate